Skip to main content

 00:26:56:29 – 00:27:19:07

-How can mid-level managers feel empowered to sort of start these conversations around purpose and driving towards good change?
-Yeah, I think they can feel empowered if they have an organization that supports them and feeling empowered managers are there.
-You know, people call them the messy middle.
-Often we hear them refer to that, which is I think there’s some truth in that.
+[Michelle] Yeah, I think they can feel empowered if they have an organization that supports them in feeling empowered.
+Managers are there, you know, we hear people call them the ‘messy middle’, often we hear them refer to that, which is I think there’s some truth in that.

 00:27:19:07 – 00:27:43:16

-But it also just is such a reflection of of how stuck they are in the middle with, you know, pressures coming from leadership and pressures coming from their teams.
+But it also just is such a reflection of how stuck they are in the middle with, you know, pressures coming from leadership and pressures coming from their teams.
 They need help to navigate this stuff.
-And I see, you know, so many organizations and managers almost become an afterthought where it’s like, oh, we’ll do a cascade and communicate to them and somehow they’ll know how to how to do these things.
+And I see, you know, so many organizations and managers almost become an afterthought where it’s like, oh, we’ll do a cascade and communicate to them and somehow, they’ll know how to how to do these things.

 00:27:43:18 – 00:28:08:02